jancajthaml-scala/json/README.md

 ## What is does

-maps json string to Map
+maps json string to Map and vice versa

 ## How it works